BETTING AND GAMING COUNCIL PLEDGES TO ‘KEEP UP THE MOMENTUM’ AS NEW REPORT SUGGESTS PROBLEM AND AT-RISK GAMBLING RATES ARE FALLING

 The Betting and Gaming Council has pledged to “keep up the momentum” in its quest to raise standards after a new report suggested that problem and at-risk gambling rates are falling.

-A survey by the Gambling Commission showed that the rate of problem gambling in 2020 was 0.3 per cent – down from 0.6 per cent in 2019.
+A survey by the Gambling Commission showed that the rate of problem gambling for the year to September 2021 was 0.3 per cent – down from 0.6 per cent the previous year.

-The study also showed that the rate of those gamblers classed as being at ‘moderate risk’ of harm fell from 1.2 per cent to 0.9 per cent between 2019 and 2020.
+The study also showed that the rate of those gamblers classed as being at ‘moderate risk’ of harm fell from 1.2 per cent to 0.7 per cent in the same time frame.

-“One problem gambler is one too many, however, and we are determined to keep up the momentum in the months ahead.
+“One problem gambler is one too many, however, and we are determined to keep up the momentum in the months and years ahead.